cambridge-ceu/csd3/applications/LocusZoom.md

 bgen
 ```

-The `autosomes()` function takes advantage of the reference panel used in the SCALLOP analysis as well as GNU parallel such that no SLURM job is needed.
+The `autosomes()` function takes advantage of the reference panel used in the SCALLOP analysis as well as GNU `parallel` such that no SLURM job is not needed.
 For both this panel and the whole cohort, the .bgen/.sample (whose bgen+bed/bim/fam ~ 1.2TB instead of 327GB) are available.

 A specific handling is made with respect to chromosome X, which does not need a job array; slight changes are necessary: